nabontra/Unity_Scripts/README.md

 1. Drag this script onto an object which has a Movie Texture applied.

+#### PopupText.cs

+1. Create a UI Canvas and Text object.
+2. Set Canvas render mode to "world space", resize and place where you would like it to pop up.
+3. Type your desired text in the Text object to see how it will look, and place it.
+4. Drag PopupText.cs onto your main object which has a collider trigger, make the Canvas>Text a child of that GameObject.
+5. Type what you would like your text to say in the script "string" box and set the fade amount to your desired speed.
+2 works well for me.
+6. If you add more popup events, make a copy of the script and change your new Text UI GameObject to a unique name, change that name in the new script on the line: GameObject.Find ("your text object name")

 #### SpookyWall.cs

 1. Create a collider box trigger and drag this script onto it.